NeedsAUsername/NeedsAUsername.github.io/_posts/2018-11-22-ruby_and_javascript_-_scope_variables_functions.markdown

 say_word(def word 'hello' end) // syntax error
 ```

 <p>In Javascript, however, functions are treated as first-class citizens, which is just a fancy way of saying that they are treated just like other plain variable.
-This enables functions to be declared and passed as arguments (We're going to be using an immediately invoked function so its value is passed).
+This enables functions to be declared and passed as arguments (We're going to be using an immediately invoked function so its value is passed instead of the function itself).
 </p>
 ```
 function sayWord(word) {